NEW YORK WOMEN’S SUFFRAGE

 Spike Herzig The Network

-2:00 Three important “Meet-Up” breakout sessions: 1.
+2:00 Three important “Let’s Plan” breakout sessions: 1.
 Women’s Rights and Heritage 2.
 Underground Railroad & Abolition 3.
 Museums & Tourism related venues

 This is an opportunity to share ideas and information regarding cooperative planning and execution of Cultural Heritage programs in 2016 and beyond.